 Hearing that you have diabetes is stressful.
 The thought of injecting insulin and radically altering your diet can be overwhelming.
+On top of that, diabetes can be an expensive condition to live with as insulin prices are extremely high!
+This is why some diabetics often look for companies who offer cash for diabetic test strips so they can make treatment more affordable.
 Thankfully, the good news is that you can still have an excellent quality of life.
 Small changes add up to good health over time, and with so many good food and exercise options, you can be an active participant in controlling your disease.
 However, one question remains – can you still get life insurance for diabetes?

 The answer is yes.
 Read on to find out how.